 Indirect emissions from power or heat purchased from an outside source

-*Basic units are emissions (t-CO2) divided by net sales (million yen).
+* Energy consumptions per unit are emissions (t-CO2) divided by net sales (million yen).

 The Meiden Group is conducting strategic capital investment in order to reduce greenhouse gas emissions from energy consumption, such as by replacing lighting and air conditioning equipment with highly efficient models.
 Furthermore, we are working to improve operation of equipment by enabling visualization of power consumption and strictly managing power consumption, particularly at night and on holidays.